Skip to main content

 1. Log in to the AGS Admin Portal and go to your game namespace dashboard.

-2. Go to Multiplayer > Matchmaking > Session Configurations and click on the Session Template tab.
+2. Go to Multiplayer > Matchmaking > Session Configuration and click on the Session Template tab.

 3. From here, you can either create a new Session Template by clicking the Add Session Template button, or you can modify your existing Session Template by clicking on the Session Template name.